 the boiling cauldron of catfish at Gadi Sagar

 the boats at Gadi Sagar

-We wander around a little more, dipping into the coolness of another Jain temple decked out with strands of rainbow-colored tinsel and guarded by a large ceramic cat.
+We wander around a little more, dipping into the coolness of a Hindu temple decked out with strands of rainbow-colored tinsel and guarded by a large ceramic cat.
 A silent barefoot monk in a saffron robe watches us as we pad through in our bare feet.

-a monk in the jain temple at Gadi Sagar
+a monk in the temple at Gadi Sagar

-the entrance to the jain temple at Gadi Sagar
+the entrance to the temple at Gadi Sagar

-looking out from the Jain Temple to the lake
+looking out from the Temple to the lake

 Back on the road again, we encounter a camel decked out in colorful blankets and fabric braids pulling a painted carriage.
 We look briefly into the small shops.
 Bored, we decide we’ll return to the hotel and relax for the rest of the afternoon.
 Back at Himmatgarh Palace, I eat Vegetable Pulao and Jayne eats Kashmiri Pulao, both accompanied by stuffed naan with cheese and two lime sodas.
 Then we pack up most of our stuff and lounge around in the cool room reading and trying unsuccessfully to nap.